-- Certification: Certified personal trainer through American Council on Exercise (ACE) and Precision Nutrition Certified Coach through Dr. John Berardi
+- Degree/Certification: Certified personal trainer through American Council on Exercise (ACE) and Precision Nutrition Certified Coach through Dr. John Berardi

 - Approach: “It’s all in the title: ‘personal’ training,” says Varner.
 “I truly take a very specific, customized approach to working with each person.
 Each of us is so complex with a uniqueness that needs specialization to achieve superior results.”

 - Where she works: Owner and operator at Leah V. Fitness